jackiehjm/stx-docs/doc/source/datanet/adding-a-static-ip-address-to-a-data-interface.rst

 .. rubric:: |context|

-For VXLAN connectivity between VMs, you must add appropriate endpoint IP addresses to the worker node interfaces.
+For VXLAN connectivity between VMs, you must add appropriate endpoint IP addresses to the compute node interfaces.
 You can add individual static addresses, or you can assign addresses from a pool associated with the data interface.
 For more about using address pools, see :ref:`Using IP Address Pools for Data Interfaces <using-ip-address-pools-for-data-interfaces>`.

-To add a static IP address using the web administration interface, refer to the following steps.
+To add a static IP address using the |os-prod-hor|, refer to the following steps.
 To use the CLI, see :ref:`Managing Data Interface Static IP Addresses Using the CLI <managing-data-interface-static-ip-addresses-using-the-cli>`.

 .. rubric:: |prereq|

-To make interface changes, you must lock the worker host first.
+To make interface changes, you must lock the compute host first.

 .. rubric:: |proc|

 .. _adding-a-static-ip-address-to-a-data-interface-steps-zkx-d1h-hr:

 #.
-Lock the worker host.
+Lock the compute host.

 #.
 Set the interface to support an IPv4 or IPv6 address, or both.

     #.
 Select **Admin** \> **Platform** \> **Host Inventory** to open the Host
         Inventory page.

     #.
-Select the **Host** tab, and then double-click the worker host to open
+Select the **Host** tab, and then double-click the compute host to open
         the Host Detail page.

     #.
 Select the **Interfaces** tab and click **Edit Interface** for the data